ChiaHanTu/my-library/MSSQL/Database.md

 Select Distinct PersonType
 From Person.Person

-/* order by */
+/* Order by */
 Select FirstName, MiddleName, LastName
-From Person.Person Order By FirstName ASC
+From Person.Person Order By FirstName ASC /* or DESC */

+/* Group by */
+Select Shelf, sum(Quantity)
+From Production.ProductInventory
 ```